The model of quark

 made, instead of using the quark model, to describe the hadron states at the

 level of simpler hadron constituents.
-For example, the hyperon Λ(1405) is
+For example, the hyperon Λ(1405) is considered as a dynamically bound state of

-considered as a dynamically bound state of nucleon and kaon, [10] and the scalar mesons f(980) and a(980) are
+nucleon and kaon, [10] and the scalar mesons f(980) and a(980) are considered to

-considered to be molecule of kaon and antikaon.
-[11]
+be molecule of kaon and antikaon.
+[11] Hadron

-Hadron molecules of kaon, antikaon and nucleon are considered in [12] by solving the Schrödinger equation for the wave
+molecules of kaon, antikaon and nucleon are considered in [12]

-in the model.
-In [13] it is proved that many
+particles and by using two interaction potentials assumed in the model.
+In [13] it is proved that many resonant states N, Δ, Λ, Σ,

-resonant states N, Δ, Λ, Σ, Ξ, Ω are
+Ξ, Ω are

 dynamically bound states of vector mesons (such as ρ and ω) with baryons, which